A closedness theorem and applications in geometry of rational points over Henselian valued fields: Proof of the closedness theorem

 \section{Proof of the closedness theorem}

-Generally, we shall follow the idea of the proof from~\cite[Section~7]{Now2}.
+In the proof of Theorem~\ref{clo-th}, we shall generally follow the ideas from our previous paper~\cite[Section~7]{Now2}.
 We must show that if $B$ is an $\mathcal{L}$-definable subset of $D \times (K^{\circ})^{n}$ and a point $a$ lies in the closure of $A := \pi(B)$, then there is a point $b$ in the closure of $B$ such that $\pi(b)=a$.
 Again, the proof reduces easily to the case $m=1$ and next, by means of fiber shrinking (Proposition~\ref{FS}), to the case $n=1$.
 We may obviously assume that $a = 0 \not \in A$.

 Whereas in the paper~\cite{Now2} preparation cell decomposition (due to Pas; see \cite[Theorem~3.2]{Pa1} and~\cite[Theorem~2.4]{Now2}) was combined with quantifier elimination in the $\Gamma$ sort in the Presburger language, here it is combined with relative quantifier elimination in the language $\mathcal{L}_{qe}$ considered in Section~7.
 In a similar manner as in~\cite{Now2}, we can now assume that $B$ is a subset $F$ of a cell $C$ of the form presented below.
 Let